 Zeppoles vs. Sfincis: Which Italian pastry are you?

 Ricotta-filled sfincis and custard-filled zeppoles are two similar yet distinct Italian pastries.
 Both are traditionally enjoyed in Italy around St. Joseph's Day, the birthday of Jesus' father, which is celebrated on March 19.
+(But you can get them both year-round.)

 "Us Italians, we love to celebrate saints," explained Emanuele Alaimo, Jr., "Manny," of Villabate Alba, a beloved bakery in Bensonhurst.
 "To honor them, we made a pastry."